This article instructs how to use Acronis Cyber Protect Home Office (formerly Acronis True Image) to recover Windows from a boot failure.

 - Toshiba disks: Toshiba PC Diagnostic Tool Utility

-If no issues were found with the disk, contact Acronis Customer Central for further help with system recovery as explained here.
+If no issues were found with the disk, contact Acronis Support for further help with system recovery as explained here.

 Recovered system does not boot